Repository Management with Nexus

 - CLM Applicaiton Id

 - Configures the application identifier defined in the Sonatype CLM server, allowing you to use the rules defined there for staging within Nexus.
-More details can be found in Chapter 12, Sonatype CLM Integration.
+More details can be found in Section 11.6, “Policy Enforcement with Sonatype CLM”.

 - Content Type

 - Nexus can create staging repositories for repositories of type Maven2.
 This value is automatically selected based on the chosen template.

 - When a Staging Repository is "closed" and is made available to users and developers involved in the testing process, the temporary Staging Repository is added to one or more Repository Groups.
 This field defines those groups.
 It is a best practice to create a separate group, different from the group typically used for development like the default Public Repositories group for staging.
 This prevents the staged artifacts from leaking to all users and allows you to control access to the them via security settings for the separate repository group.
 In many cases mulitple target groups can be useful for different user groups to have access.